-Warrior Sports used an Ads manager platform, similar to Manage CMS to tap into location data and insights with the goal of increasing foot traffic to retailers that carry their products.
-A month-long visit optimization test helped the brand to identify a new winning strategy to bring customers to specific sports retailer locations nationwide, ultimately increasing brand awareness and driving sales.
+Warrior Sports used an Ads Manager platform, similar to Manage CMS to tap into location data and insights with the goal of increasing foot traffic to retailers that carry their products.
+A month-long visit optimization test helped the brand identify a new winning strategy to bring customers to specific sports retailer locations nationwide, ultimately increasing brand awareness and driving sales.

 Location-Based Audience Targeting contributed to the strong performance of this campaign by targeting customers who had visited competitor retail locations in the past 90 days.
 Targeting one competitive retailer specifically led to a 3.07% visitation rate from that audience to the desired retail locations to which Warrior Sports wanted to drive customers.

-By shifting their optimization tactic from delivery to visits from one month to the other, Warrior Sports drove 33% more visits to a specific retail locations where their products are sold.
+By shifting their optimization tactic from delivery to visits from one month to the other, Warrior Sports drove 33% more visits to specific retail locations where their products are sold.

 In terms of timeliness, 23% of store visits occurred within a week after the customer was served an ad for the lacrosse equipment brand.